 In his practice, Bob finds his clients the most expeditious and beneficial solution—that’s his main objective.
 Bob’s commercial real estate practice is a mix of transactional work, development, and leasing.
 He works with a mix of clients including developers and smaller real estate investors, and he also handles the real estate elements of some of Nyemaster’s clients’ larger deals.

 For him, every deal is an opportunity to be responsive to the client’s needs, creative in accomplishing their goals, and proficient in his work.
 “There are a lot of different aspects to real estate,” he says.
-“You can have sales transactions, and you can have leases, and you can other aspects in commercial transactions—it’s a wide range of issues to deal with that I enjoy.”
+“You can have sales transactions, and you can have leases, and you can have other aspects in commercial transactions—it’s a wide range of issues to deal with that I enjoy.”

 No matter his client, Bob’s goal is the same: To get a deal done correctly and quickly.
 That’s not to say that closing a deal can’t sometimes be challenging.
 While most of his real estate transactions move fairly fast and without problems, issues can arise.